 Modern versions of Android have some excellent accessibility settings.
 For example, Android versions come natively with Live Caption.
 Live Caption will add captions to whatever you’re watching or attempting to listen to on your phone.
-Older versions of Android have some stuff, but the newer ones are really picking up the pace.
+Newer versions of Android have some stuff, but the newer ones are really picking up the pace.
 It’s worth going into your settings menu and checking out the options you have.
 You may not even need an app for this.

 If we missed any great subtitle apps for Android, please tell us about them in the comments.
 You can also click here to check our latest Android app and game lists.